Lebanese Lemon Lentil Soup

 It’s easy to make and only uses one pot.
 It’s quick cooking too, thanks to the red lentils.
 The whole soup cooks in just about 30 minutes.

 Lebanese Lemon Lentil Soup also happens to be vegetarian and vegan, and high in protein.
-It’s some seriously comforting (and healthy!) soup for a chilly day.
+It’s a comforting, feel-good soup for a chilly day.

 Jump to: